sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 - Ensure that the Public Key submitted to Sectigo or a Sectigo RA is the correct one.
 - Provide correct and accurate information in its communications with Sectigo or a Sectigo RA.
 - Alert Sectigo or a Sectigo RA if at any stage whilst the Certificate is valid, any information originally submitted has changed since it had been submitted to Sectigo.
-- Generate a new, secure key pair to be used in association with a Certificate that it requests from Sectigo or a Sectigo RA.
+- Generate a new, secure Key Pair to be used in association with a Certificate that it requests from Sectigo or a Sectigo RA.
 - Read, understand and agree with all terms and conditions in this Sectigo CPS and associated policies published in the Sectigo Repository at _[https://www.sectigo.com/legal](https://www.sectigo.com/legal)_.
 - Refrain from tampering with a Sectigo Certificate.
 - Use Sectigo Certificates for legal and authorized purposes in accordance with the suggested usages and practices in this CPS.